ILL-DIE-TRYING/phph1/doc/files/inc/phph1.php.txt

 class phph1{

 	// Try to keep this stuff in alphabetical order so it is easier to find
-	// Most of these top variables are used to track required form fields as they pass through the validation and method functions

-	/** @var integer $dorequest dorequest is a placeholder so the whole class knows the request has passed the first validation step of sending $_GET['request'] in the method request url.
+	/** @var integer $dorequest dorequest is a placeholder so the whole class knows the request has passed the first validation step of sending $_GET['dorequest'] in the method request url.
 This should help filter out some of the dumber bots.
 It is set to 0 by default and cannot be null */ private int $dorequest = 0;

 	/** @var string $lastjson lastjson is set while generating a method.
 It is stored to use later when the explorer displays its method results */ private string $lastjson;

-	// FIXME this variable should probably be an internal only variable as well but I need to check how it is used elsewhere.
-May need to write up a small function to set if valid to keep it private? private int $validinput = 0;
+	/** @var integer $validinput is set while validating user input and is used to determine whether the method being used should be run or not. */ private int $validinput = 0;

 	/** @var string $apiaddr The API address being used during this session.
 It is set during __construct by applying the $network and $shard inputs to the function getapiaddr().
 It is set during __construct */